Heart Failure is Not A Death Sentence for Dogs

-Medical advances today result in longer, healthier lives in dogs
+Medical advances in heart failure treatment result in longer, healthier lives for dogs afflicted.

 [From Tufts Febuary 2010 Issue]

 1. Keep your dog fit and trim.
 Excess weight can stress the heart and lungs.

 2. Walk him on leash but avoid vigorous activity.

 3. If your dog takes a diuretic, provide access to water at all times.

 4. Feed a well-balanced diet with a moderate amount of sodium.
 Specially formulated commercial diets are available for dogs with heart conditions.

 5. Keep a diary of his behavior, appetite and medications.